Kord-Extensions/kord-extensions/docs/docs/concepts/events.md

 ??? info "Subclassing these types"
-    While the event handler and context types that are about to be described do support subclassing, we do not currently provide a way to provide your subclasses in the typical fashion you'd want to use them.
+    While the event handler and context types that are about to be described do support subclassing, we do not currently provide a way to provide your subclasses in the typical manner.
 If you have a use-case for this then please let us know, and we'll prioritise it!

 ## Event Handlers